 While many believers tend to see this passage in context of spiritual warfare, they may misunderstand what “spiritual warfare,” truly is.
 They may imagine that they are physically wrestling with demons.
 Thoughts are not demons, and demons may plant those thoughts, but as thoughts, they belong to us.
 Our natural view of life will bring in thoughts that should be rejected that are contrary to the way of Christ.
-Continue reading “Believing Faith of the Heart” »
+Read the rest of this entry →

 Editor’s Note: This post was written for the Stunt Gym blog, but I felt that it would be appreciated by a wider audience, therefore has been reprinted here, too.

 I recently had a conversation from a dancer in California who found the school site and was surprised that I call my school a “Christian Gymnastics School.”
 She wanted to know how I could consider it a Christian school since she had been told that dancing was carnal.
 She desperately wants to dance before the Lord, but has been discouraged by her congregation.

 For the sake of her privacy, I am going to call her, Sydnee.
 Sydnee seems to be a new believer and was very confused.
 The congregation she attends seems to be legalistic.
 She had questions about the Sabbath and other matters which hindered me from explaining how physical activity can be an expression of the spirit.